top of page

 “Oh.
 So, you’re telling me I should have charged Lady Greywand a higher fee.”

-‘Araminth!
+“Araminth.
 My most favored child.
-I knew the news of your passing had been grossly overstated, by humans no less.
-The affront.
-None the less, I am pleased to lay eyes on you again; even if it is in this wayward form.’
-Yrioth the Ancient said.
+I knew the news of your passing had been grossly overstated by humans, no less—the affront.
+Nonetheless, I am pleased to lay eyes on you again, even if it is in this wayward form,” Yrioth the Ancient said.

 Overhead, nine more dragons flew in a circular pattern around the valley.
-A smaller, but equally impressive dragon with green patterns broke from the group and landed a few seconds later.
+A smaller but equally impressive dragon with green patterns broke from the group and landed a few seconds later.

-‘Minthy, time was provided to try new things.
+“Minthy, time was provided to try new things.
 Stretch your wings.
 You played as a human, though I do not understand why.
 You veiled your mind for ten years.
 Yet, space was given.
 However, it is past time you were mated.
-You will understand what it means to be dragon once you have a drake of your own,’ Feriale spoke.
-‘I came to know this when I was mated with your father and you were hatched.’
+You will understand what it means to be dragon once you have a drake of your own,” Feriale said.
+“I came to know this when I mated with your father, and you were hatched.”

 “I am mated,” Araminth replied.
 She gripped Westwind’s hand tighter.

-Both Feriale and Yrioth the Ancient’s heads withdrew and they snorted in displeasure.
+Both Feriale and Yrioth the Ancient’s heads withdrew, and they snorted in displeasure.

-Feriale said, ‘Minthy, I do not understand.
-A human?’
+Feriale said, “Minthy, I do not understand.
+A human?”

 “I do not expect you to understand.
 I expect you to accept my decision,” Araminth said.

 Araminth moved to speak, but Westwind interrupted.
 “Mint, there’s no need to anger your mother and father.
-Go with them.
+Travel with them.
 Plead your case.
 You are the smartest woman I know.
 You’ll convince them this is your life, your choice.
-I’ll wait for your return to my side back at the Dragon’s Hoard in Shadowspire.”
+I’ll wait for your return to my side at the Dragon’s Hoard in Shadowspire.”

-“I am already at my mate’s side,” Araminth replied taking his other hand.
+“I am already at my mate’s side,” Araminth replied, taking his other hand.

-‘Minthy, the human is wise, for one of its kind,” Feriale said.
+“Minthy, the human is wise for one of its kind,” Feriale said.

-“Can we think about it?”
-My-re questioned.
+“Can I think about it?”
+My‑re questioned.

-Yrioth noded.
+Yrioth nodded.

 “That mere dragon is mine!
 I purchased it for a great sum!”
 Khan Karameikos called out.